-You should schedule server synchronization on a regular basis.
-Any every day or minor configuration changes/updates are automatically copied to the appropriate server(s).
+You should schedule appliance synchronization on a regular basis.
+Any every day or minor configuration changes/updates are automatically copied to the appropriate appliance(s).

-You should set up automated synchronization to backup your primary server on a secondary server.
+You should set up automated synchronization to backup your primary appliance on a secondary appliance.

-NOTE: Synchronization should only be done on a primary and backup of the same build version.
-The database files are not compatible on different AirDefense Services Platform/ Enterprise versions.
+NOTE Synchronization should only be done on a primary and backup of the same build version.
+The database files are not compatible on different AirDefense Services Platform/Enterprise versions.